Thread Pool#

 How it works:

-2. Divides range into equal partitions
+2. Divides the range into equal partitions, distributing remainder elements to the first partitions.

-4. Main thread processes one partition too
+4. The calling thread processes the last partition directly.

 parallelForEach()#